YiLimath/YiLimath.github.io/_posts/2024-08-07-blog-post-17-Hodge-Hyperbolicity-2.md

   - Complex analytic geometry
 ---

-In today's lecture, we will first introduce
+In today's lecture, we will give a brief introduction to the Green-Griffiths-Lang conjecture.

-For detailed information see my notes (coming before 2024.8.11) [Lec 1 Hyperbolicity, fundamental groups and Green-Girffiths-Lang conjecture](https://yilimath.github.io/files/Hodge/HyperLec1.pdf)
+For detailed information see my notes [Lec-2 Green Green Lang conjecture](https://yilimath.github.io/files/Hodge/HyperLec2.pdf)